alazraq/taxitime_group2/README.md

 ### ``main.py``

 The gateway to our code is the main.py file.
+It takes one command line argument ``--dataset_loaded`` indicating if the preprocessed dataset is available.
+If this flag is up, we skip the preprocessing steps and go directly to step number 6 below.
+Otherwise we do the following:

+1. Loading the necessary packages
+2. Loading the datasets and creating preprocessing pipelines
+3. Launching the Preprocessing pipelines
+4. Combining datasets
+5. Cleaning the training dataset
+6. Splitting into training and validation datasets
+7. Models definition

 ## Preprocessing folder